ariel055132/Android-Learning/Intro_to_android_studio.md

 - Other Animations

+  Always remember to setDuration();

   1. translationX() : move
   2. translationXBy() : moves it in the x direction by a certain number of the piece
+  3. rotation(degrees) : rotate by the degrees
+  4. scale : scale to a specific value

+- Connect 3 Game

+  - grid layout
+  - tags : keep track on which area is filled in counter
+  - animation learned in the previous sections